-Acne… the scourge that many of us had to go through in transition to adulthood.
-Sometimes is stays with us and even occasionally appears later in life for the first time.
+Acne… the scourge that many of us had to go through in the transition to adulthood.
+Sometimes it stays with us and even occasionally appears later in life for the first time.

 Unfortunately, especially in teen years, it can be devastating, when self-confidence is often already at a low, to have to face the world with such a condition.
 The basic problem is an over production of sebum (the skin’s lubricant) and skin cells in the top layers.
-The skin glands become backed up and bacteria set in leading to the well-recognised pimples and inflammation.
+The skin glands become backed up, and bacteria set in, leading to well-recognised pimples and inflammation.
 With a more severe form, this can progress to deep cysts.

 How to treat acne

-There are of course different grades of acne but it can be treated.
+There are, of course, different grades of acne but it can be treated.
 Not all need Roaccutane.
-At the CRC we have a medical approach that uses both conventional medications and also proven skin treatments that clear the skin.
-The skin treatments are aimed to reduce sebum production, remove the extra layers of dead skin cells and reduce inflammation.
-We start with specific skin care and microdermabrasions and intensive in clinic skin treatments.
-I will prescribe antibiotics when and if needed but by combining modalities we can reduce the amount and length of time antibiotics are needed.
-If your own doctor is managing your medical treatment then we support this by adding treatments that are not available in GP clinics to clear your skin.
-Of course with more severe forms, Roaccutane may be needed and we will work in with our dermatological colleagues where necessary.
+At the CRC, we have a medical approach that uses both conventional medications and also proven skin treatments that clear the skin.
+The skin treatments are aimed at reducing sebum production, removing the extra layers of dead skin cells and reducing inflammation.
+We start with specific skin care and microdermabrasion, and intensive in-clinic skin treatments.

-With school holidays coming up it is an ideal time for us to see teenagers and start clearing the congested inflamed skin in preparation for the summer months.
+With the school holidays coming up, it is an ideal time for us to see teenagers and start clearing the congested inflamed skin in preparation for the summer months.